aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ### 2. Add features.conf
 AVS needs an Aerospike features.conf file with the vector-search feature enabled.
+Optionally set `FEATURE_KEY` environment variable with the location of your `features.conf` file.

-You can set the `features.conf` location in an environment variable: `FEATURE_KEY' or add your features.conf file to `container-volumes/avs/etc/aerospike-vector-search`
+If no variable is set it will expect the features.conf to be in  `container-volumes/avs/etc/aerospike-vector-search`

 ### 3. Start the environment